Driving licence in France

 In France, the driving licence (permis de conduire) is a governmental right given to those who request a licence for any of the categories they desire.
 It is required for every type of motorized vehicle.
-The minimum age to obtain a driving licence is: sixteen years for a motorcycle, fifteen years for a car, and twenty-one years for buses and cargo vehicles.
+The minimum age to obtain a driving licence is fifteen years for a car, sixteen years for a motorcycle, and twenty-one years for buses and cargo vehicles.

 Since 2013, the French driving licence format was changed from that of a pink booklet to a credit card-sized card.
 Some slight modifications appear on driving licences issued by some overseas collectivities such as French Polynesia, Saint Martin, and Wallis and Futuna.
 Licences from these collectivities are identical to the normal mainland format with the addition of the name of the collectivity next to “RÉPUBLIQUE FRANÇAISE” and, in the case of French Polynesia, the display of the regional flag on the bottom right part of the card.
-Since 2015, licences issued in Saint Barthélemy are similar to those of Metropolitan France but with the "SAINT BARTHÉLEMY" in place of “RÉPUBLIQUE FRANÇAISE”, without the yellow stars around the F, and the Saint Barthélémy coat of arms in the background of the licence.
+In 2015, Saint Barthélemy began issuing licences similar to those of Metropolitan France but with "SAINT BARTHÉLEMY" in place of “RÉPUBLIQUE FRANÇAISE”, without the yellow stars around the F, and with the Saint Barthélémy coat of arms in the background.

-Since July 2023, New Caledonia joined other Overseas Collectivities, as well as the current French national driving licence by adopting a credit sized licence.
+Since July 2023, New Caledonia joined other Overseas Collectivities, as well as the current French national driving licence by adopting a credit card sized licence.
 This new document features the French, Kanak and the EU flags, leading to some disapproval from certain political sectors on the territory.
-As of 2024, Wallis and Futuna remains the last French territory to issued non-credit sized driving licences.
+As of 2024, Wallis and Futuna remains the last French territory to issue non-credit sized driving licences.

 A French driving licence is a European driving licence adhering to Directive 2006/126/EC and valid throughout the European Economic Area.

 Obtaining a driving licence

-The French driving licence can be obtained after finishing driving school and passing a two-stage test: the theory test (examen du code de la route) and road test (examen pratique du permis).
-The code de la route exam consists of 40 questions of which one needs to get at least 35 right to pass.
+The French driving licence can be obtained after finishing driving school and passing a two-stage test: the written test (examen du code de la route) and the road test (examen pratique du permis).
+The code de la route exam consists of 40 questions, 35 of which must be answered correctly to pass.
+The test is in the French multiple choice style, in which several choices often need to be selected for a correct answer, and each test question may consist of sub-questions.
+The test consists mostly of photographs taken from the point of view of a driver, with road signs and mirrors clearly visible, or an external viewer or drone.
+Questions are presented both in text and audibly, and one has 20 seconds to answer each question once it has been read.
 After passing the exam, one can start taking driving lessons with their driving school.

-Before passing the road test, a minimum of 20 hours of driving lessons is required.
+To take the road test, one must complete at least 20 hours of driving lessons.